 Steve Jobs built his legacy off simple but stylish design.
 From his signature black turtleneck and glasses to the sleek designs of the Macbook and iPhone, Jobs was not only a genius businessman, but he also knew how to leverage design to make a statement about himself and his brand.

 So it’s no surprise that he did the same with his business card.
 Jobs’ business card was—like all of Apple’s branding—simple, sleek, and elegant.
-The card is primarily white space, with italic, gray typography; subtle bolding of both Jobs and Apple’s company name; and the iconic Apple logo in the upper left corner of the design.
+The card is primarily white space(opens in a new tab or window), with italic, gray typography; subtle bolding of both Jobs and Apple’s company name; and the iconic Apple logo in the upper left corner of the design.

 The element that keeps this card from veering into “boring” or “generic” territory?
 The fact that Jobs decided to use Apple’s multi-color logo; that pop of color (which resembles an apple-shaped rainbow of green, yellow, orange, red, purple, and blue) jazzed up the otherwise simple card design.